 This Beats Studio Buds review looks at a product that's entering a very crowded landscape, with the best wireless earbuds rapidly dropping in price while more and more of them include active noise cancellation.
-But the Studio Buds have come in aggressively, offering not just a great price and ANC, but also fast-pairing and anti-loss features for both iPhone and Android – a very rare thing.
+But the Studio Buds have come in aggressively, offering a great price and ANC and fast-pairing and anti-loss features for both iPhone and Android – a very rare thing.

-And Beats Studio Buds do it while being a lot less large and lumpy than most of the competition with equivalent features, which just makes them cooler, and more tempting to pick up.
+And Beats Studio Buds do it while being a lot less large and lumpy than most of the competition with equivalent features, making them cooler and more tempting to pick up.

-The main Beats Studio Buds flaws you need to know about are that the 15 hours of total battery life is on the short side compared to the competition, and that they can only pair with one device, while some devices can switch between a couple of devices without needing to re-pair.
-If those don't sound like this issues for you, then Beats Studio Buds are an excellent buy.
+The main Beats Studio Buds flaws you need to know about are that the 15 hours of total battery life is on the short side compared to the competition and that they can only pair with one device, while some devices can switch between a couple of devices without needing to repair.
+If those don't sound like these issues, Beats Studio Buds are an excellent buy.

 Beats Studio Buds Review: Price and Release Date